theotchlx/blog/README.md

 No "prerequired/installation" section in readme (apache, php, cloning...)
 Apache conf doesn't use ServerName
 Does redirect to a 404 when trying to access post_message.php and get_messages.php directly.
+README doesn't detail how to setup with Apache

 --